dnsimple/dnsimple-developer/content/v2/webhooks.markdown

 We maintain a [repository of example payloads](https://github.com/dnsimple/dnsimple-developer/tree/master/fixtures/v2/webhooks) that you can use to design and test your integrations.

+## Delivery attempts and retries {#deliveryAttemptsAndRetries}

+Understand the retry logic when webhook events are not acknowledged.

+### Retry logic

+Across all environments, DNSimple attempts to deliver an event to your webhooks for up to 2 hours with exponential backoff.
+The delivery mechanism allows for up to 10 attempts within the allotted time.

+If your webhook endpoint has been disabled no further retry attempts are made for that webhook endpoint.
+However, if the endpoint is re-enabled before the next retry attempt DNSimple will continue to process the event delivery via the normal retry flow.

+### Disable logic

+If your webhook endpoint has been misconfigured and has not responded with a 200 HTTP status code consistently for up to 15 attempts DNSimple will automatically disable the webhook endpoint.

 ## List webhooks {#listWebhooks}